sb-ph/portfolio-starter/README.md

 To get started, you can go down the [no-code setup](#no-code-setup) route if you don’t want to deal with the command line and would prefer to GitHub’s interface, or you can do the [command line setup](#command-line-setup).

 ### No-code setup

+“No-code” is a _little_ bit of a misnomer.
+Your content files are technically written in code, but it is a very readable syntax called Markdown (more on this later).
+What we mean by “no-code” is that you won’t have to touch the command line, Git, or open a code editor on your computer.

 #### 1. Get a GitHub account